 Digitalizing your content - How do you change employee behavior?

 You have led the pack in creating a digital transformation strategy but how do you get your employees to engage and help your organization realize its goals?
 Embracing new technology is not the major challenge – human behavior is a significant factor in the success or failure of such projects.
-In this article, we look at 5 ways to change your employees behavior and drive digital transformation in your organization.
+In this article, we look at five ways to change your employees behavior and drive digital transformation in your organization.

-The VIPs of digitalization
+The VIPs of Digitalization

 As we know, scan workflows can transform manual, disconnected processes into streamlined workflows, removing the complexity, freeing up physical storage space, simplifying file sharing and enabling team collaboration.
 While such digital technologies can be used to connect divisions, stakeholders, processes, information, goals and resources, it is easy to forget about the human element.
 Technology is useless without it being used correctly, and that is only going to happen if you can change the behaviors of your employees - the VIPs of digitalization.
 It is natural for employees to want the following questions answered: